2025.03.05

 "Working with the local people" is important, but at the same time, the value we can provide is "looking at a place from an outside perspective."
 We cannot become experts on the local land or region where a project is taking place, but I think our forte is looking at a place from the outside, that is, skillfully connecting the local and the global.
 On the other hand, in the place where we live, we may know too much, or our preconceptions and perspectives may be too fixed, which may prevent us from moving forward very smoothly (laughs).

-At the start of a project, I talk to as many people as possible and listen to things that are not directly related to Landscape Design.
-Getting ideas to think is an important process that broadens your perspective.
-Nowadays, there is a lot of information available through various means, but the most important thing is to distinguish that information.
-Rather than digging deep into one thing, I try to spread my reach out to various places first, and then quickly identify and connect information that seems promising.
+At the start of a project, I talk to as many people as possible and listen to things that aren't directly related to Landscape.
+Getting ideas to think is an important process for broadening your perspective.
+Nowadays, there is a lot of information available through various means, but the most important thing is to be able to distinguish between them.
+Rather than digging deep into one area, I try to spread my reach out to various sources first, and then quickly identify and connect information that seems promising.

 Products that improve over time, rather than following the speed of consumption